How stormwater retention credit revenue is estimated

-Stormwater retention credit programs turn hydrologic performance into something that can be priced, traded, or used to offset compliance obligations.
-This calculator is built for that first planning conversation.
-It estimates how much additional runoff a project retains during a selected design storm, converts that retained volume into credits using a local issuance ratio, and then translates those credits into annual market revenue and avoided compliance value.
-In plain language, it helps answer a practical question: if a project keeps more stormwater on site, what might that performance be worth?
+Stormwater retention credit programs turn captured runoff into something that can be priced, traded, or used to offset a compliance obligation.
+This calculator turns that idea into a quick planning estimate by measuring how much additional runoff a project retains during a selected design storm, converting that retained volume into credits with a program-specific ratio, and then valuing those credits against market price and avoided compliance cost.
+In plain language, it helps answer a project-specific question: if a retrofit keeps more stormwater on site, what might that performance be worth?

-The tool is intentionally transparent.
-It does not replace a full hydrologic model, a permit review, or a jurisdiction-specific credit ledger.
+The tool is intentionally transparent because stormwater credit decisions often need to be explained to engineers, owners, and nontechnical stakeholders in the same meeting.
+It does not replace a hydrologic model, a permit review, or a jurisdiction-specific credit ledger.
 Instead, it gives a screening estimate based on drainage area, rainfall depth, retention performance, and price assumptions.
 That makes it useful when comparing alternatives such as a larger bioretention cell versus a smaller one, a green roof versus permeable pavement, or a short contract versus a longer trading arrangement.
-Because the math is visible and the units are explicit, the output is easy to explain in meetings and easy to check against engineering calculations.
+Because the math is visible and the units are explicit, the output is easy to check against engineering calculations and easy to summarize in a budget discussion.

 Many stormwater markets are built around the idea that one site can create more retention than it strictly needs, while another site may find on-site compliance expensive or physically difficult.
 Credits bridge that gap.
 If your project captures runoff beyond a baseline condition, the extra retained volume may be eligible for a tradable credit or may represent avoided internal compliance cost.
 This calculator focuses on that incremental improvement.
 It asks how much better the post-project condition is than the baseline, limits that improvement to the selected design storm, and values the result in both physical and financial terms.